-Ways to take Mac OS-like screenshot in Windows:
+Ways to take Mac OS-like screenshots in Windows:

 METHOD 1- Using Photoshop: A popular photo manipulation program for Windows by Adobe Software

-4. After this, you need to resize the image inside the canvas.
+- After this, you need to resize the image inside the canvas.
 For that hit ‘CTRL + T‘, you will now be able to resize the image.
-Press Alt & Shift together, then use your mouse pointer to resize the image, leave space for the drop shadow effect inside the canvas.
+Press Alt & Shift together, then use your mouse pointer to resize the image, leaving space for the drop shadow effect inside the canvas.
 Once resizing is done hit Enter & you are ready to work on the image.

 Since there is no initial GUI of this app, you can find it inside the Windows taskbar with the Greenshot icon.
 Tapping on it will open a drop-down menu, where you see the default shortcuts to take various kinds of screenshots.
 You can also define different shortcuts for every kind of screenshot as per your preference.
 (By default, you can use the PrtSc button to take a screenshot of your desired region)